calaldees/TeachProgramming/README.md

 Eventually these code snippets made their way into runnable code files.
 The concept to build the cheat sheet from these was never completed.

-The Plan
+The Plan (2015?ish)
 --------

 This repo is a mess.
-The pyramid webserver project needs to be disposed of.
 The new plan is to make a data API that can serve all of the versions of the programs (as complete programs or diffs) so that they can be rendered (hopefully trivially) by a frontend.
 The same technology that can show incremental bits of games in multiple languages could also be used for the generating the cheat sheet.